Jump to content

 Student job

-Many students look for jobs and have a hard time finding one – even Danish students!
-Therefore, you need to make an effort and make sure that you understand how to describe your skills from former studies and jobs.
+Many students look for student jobs and have a hard time finding one – even Danish students!
+Therefore, you need to make an effort and to describe your competencies from former studies and jobs.

-Participate in career seminars where you will learn to understand Danish work culture, how to make your CV and cover letter, how to sell yourself at a job interview, etc.
+Participate in career events where you will learn e.g. to understand Danish workplace culture and how to make your CV and cover letter in a way that appeals to Danish employers.

 Are Danish language skills really a must?